CSE112-GoldTeam/web-app/README.md

 4. Install Imagemagick using [Homebrew](http://brew.sh/) if you're using OS X

         $ brew install imagemagick

+   If you're using Windows, head to http://www.imagemagick.org/download/ and download the latest version of Imagemagick, and just follow the installer steps.

 5. Navigate to the web-app directory
 6. Install npm dependencies: